tnh/interviews/vpc-design/README.md

 * Use a /20 CIDR block
 * have a default DHCP options set
 * be highly available - with 2 AZs
-* have a private and public subnets
+* have at least one private and one public subnet
 * accept http and https traffic from the open internet into the public subnet only
 * the private subnet should be able to route out to the internet for software updates
 * the private subnet must only support RDS MySQL ports and web ports (http and https)